 By Steve Adubato, PhD

-Just like everyone else, I am concerned, feeling anxious, and worried about my family and those closest to me and not sure how to manage and deal with this terrible pandemic and everything connected to it.
+Like everyone else in the COVID-19 nightmare we are living, I am deeply concerned, feeling anxious, and worried about my family and those closest to me and not sure how to manage and deal with this terrible pandemic and everything connected to it.
 I have been teaching, coaching, writing about and most of all thinking about leadership and communication for a solid two decades.
 I have written 5 books on these subjects, and I can fill another book with everything I either don’t know or am uncertain about in terms of how best to lead and communicate in really difficult, challenging and uncertain times.
 That’s why I wanted to write this column.

 It seems to me that the most effective leaders are the ones who understand and acknowledge their anxiety and insecurities in the midst of a crisis like this—but also know that they have a larger responsibility to the people they serve.
 The best leaders in a serious crisis need to be a better version of themselves and reach deep inside to do the kinds of things that give others direction, a sense of hope and, most of all, create a level of trust—because that is at the core of leadership and how we communicate.
 With this in mind, consider the following:

 --When communicating in any public forum, leaders must be truthful and candid.
 This is easier said than done, because many leaders, in the effort to give people “hope”, sugar coat how serious things really are or make statements that can’t be backed up by facts, science or reality.
 Giving false hope and communicating misinformation is one of the worst things any leader can do in a crisis or pandemic like we are currently facing.